 - (2) Multifunctional connector

 - RS232 connector

 - · Nurse call connector

 - · BeneLink connector

 - · Connects the PCA controller

 - (3) Mounting bracket Secures the pole clamp in place.
 Pressing the button on the left side of the bracket allows you to remove the pole clamp.

 - (4) Pole clamp Secures the Dock to an approved IV pole.
 The pole clamp is adjustable to apply to IV poles of different dimensions.

 - (5) AC power input connector Connects the AC power cord.

 - (6) Shelf module extension connector Connects other shelf modules.

-- (7) USB connector Connects USB devices.
+- USB connector

+Connects USB devices.

-- (8) Network connector, a standard RJ45 connector
+- (8) Network connector, a standard RJ45 connector Connects the Dock to the CMS or other network equipments.

 - (9) Product label

-2.4 Screen Display
+2.6 Screen Display